snototter/viren2d/README.md

 ### Platforms known to work
 So far, `viren2d` has been tested on:
 * Ubuntu 20.04
-  Works out of the box (TODO test with usage requirements instead of dev)
+  Works out of the box
 * Ubuntu 18.04
-  You need to install CMake via [Kitware's APT repository](https://apt.kitware.com/), because the default Ubuntu repository is stuck at CMake 3.10.
+  You need to install CMake via [Kitware's APT repository](https://apt.kitware.com/), because the default Ubuntu repository is stuck at v3.10.

 There are, however, no platform-specific components in `viren2d` and all dependencies/build tools are available for Unix, Mac and Windows ([Cairo](https://www.cairographics.org/download/), [Ninja](https://ninja-build.org/), [CMake](https://cmake.org/), [python3](https://www.python.org/downloads/), any C++ compiler).
 Please let me know if you've set it up on any other platform, so I can update the install/setup instructions accordingly.

 **Watch out Windows users:**
-There's no official CMake configuration for Cairo and the one [included here](./cmake/FindCairo.cmake) uses a hard-coded path (i.e. `${CMAKE_CURRENT_LIST_DIR}/libs/cairo-windows`) which will not match your install location.
-Adjust this path, or use your own `FindCairo.cmake` and please drop me a line (or PR) to update/simplify installation for future users.
+There's no official CMake configuration for Cairo and the one [included here](./cmake/FindCairo.cmake) uses a hard-coded search path (i.e. `${CMAKE_CURRENT_LIST_DIR}/libs/cairo-windows`) which will not match your install location.
+Adjust this path or use your own `FindCairo.cmake` (and please drop me a line or [create a PR](https://github.com/snototter/viren2d/pulls) to update/simplify the installation instructions for future users).

 ### Direct Installation